-The Solar Energy Corporation of India will await proposals in an ongoing tender for 150 MW of grid-connected floating solar plants in Uttar Pradesh and will now await proposals by July 30.
+The The Solar Energy Corporation of India has once again extended the deadline in its tender for 150 MW of grid-connected floating solar plants in Uttar Pradesh and will now await proposals by July 30.

 Latest tender for 3,000 MW solar capacity was oversubscribed by 2,100 MW